ea-tel/detel-book/_chapters/chapters/transversal/wellbeing.md

 > *Carl, a second year PhD candidate, has experienced confusion in deciding what direction to follow with his research, and multiple outburst of inspiration have been gone with the wind after having an apparent epiphany.
 Questions of imposter syndrome and being a terrible researcher come at the slightest inconvenience, and the uncertainty of his work's publishability puts into question the long time, commitment and effort that invested in them.
 He found himself questioning whether a PhD is worth it, and whether to proceed with the research.
-Yet, at the end of the day, he realizes that the degree in itself is not necessarily the end goal but that the journey is exciting.*
+Yet, at the end of the day, he realizes that the degree in itself is not necessarily the end goal, but that the journey is exciting.*